Runze-Z/SHACL-Generator/README.md

 ## Methodology

 1. Entity Extraction:
-   A natural language use case is provided as input.
+   A natural language Knowledge Base is provided as input.
 The system extracts relevant entities and concepts by mapping them to Schema.org classes.
+The LLM naturally retains the context from previous interactions, so it leverages all prior inputs during processing.

 2. Property Extraction:
    The system then identifies corresponding properties and relationships for each extracted entity using few-shot or single-shot prompting techniques.